Duality and mapping tori in Heegaard Floer homology: Connected sums and graph cobordisms

-Using Equations \eqref{eq:OS=graphTQFT16} and \eqref{eq:OS=graphTQFT15}, we conclude that Equation \eqref{eq:OS=GraphTQFT8} is chain homotopic to We now claim that where is defined by the formula $\Top^+_{(\Sigma_1,\bs_1,\bs_1)}(\xs)=\Theta_{\bs_1,\bs_1}^+\otimes \xs$, analogously to the map in Equation \eqref{eq:OS=GraphTQFT9}.
-Equation \eqref{eq:OS=graphTQFT12} essentially follows immediately from the formulas of the maps involved, however one should also use an argument similar to Lemma~\ref{lem:generalized1-handlemapiscompof1-handles} to ensure that a single almost complex structure can be chosen which allows both sides of the equivalence to be computed simultaneously.
+is defined by the formula $\Top^+_{(\Sigma_1,\b_1,\b_1)}(\xs)=\Theta_{\b_1,\b_1}^+\otimes \xs$, analogously to the map in equation~\eqref{eq:OS=GraphTQFT9}.
+Equation~\eqref{eq:OS=graphTQFT12} essentially follows immediately from the formulas of the maps involved, however one should also use an argument similar to Lemma~\ref{lem:generalized1-handlemapiscompof1-handles} to ensure that a single almost complex structure can be chosen which allows both sides of the equivalence to be computed simultaneously.

-Using Equation \eqref{eq:OS=graphTQFT12}, we see that Equation \eqref{eq:OS=GraphTQFT10} is chain homotopic to Since the maps appearing in Equation \eqref{eq:OS=graphTQFT14} are all natural, we will omit writing the transition map.
-This reduces Equation \eqref{eq:OS=graphTQFT14} to By Relation~\ref{rel:R9} (the basepoint moving relation) the expression in Equation \eqref{eq:OS=graphTQFT13} is chain homotopic to where $\phi^{\lambda_0}$ is the diffeomorphism of $Y_1\sqcup Y_2$ obtained by moving $w_2$ to $w_2'$ along the path $\lambda_0$.
-Inserting Equation \eqref{eq:OS=graphTQFT18} into Equation \eqref{eq:OS=graphTQFT11}, we see that Bringing $\phi_*$ inside the triangle map cancels the diffeomorphism maps already inside the triangle map, and we are simply left with The above triangle map counts triangles on $\Sigma_1\sqcup \Sigma_2$, and is in fact just the tensor product of two transition maps, completing the proof. \end{proof}
+Using equation~\eqref{eq:OS=graphTQFT12}, we see that equation~\eqref{eq:OS=GraphTQFT10} is chain homotopic to Since the maps appearing in equation~\eqref{eq:OS=graphTQFT14} are all natural, we will omit writing the transition map.
+This reduces equation~\eqref{eq:OS=graphTQFT14} to